It was just another day online when Emma Coats catapulted one, sparkly gem of wisdom into the world.

-This one goes back to putting yourself in your audience’s shoes.
-There should be a voice in the back of your head constantly asking questions your employees would have — real, thoughtful, opinionated questions that aren’t censored.
+This one goes back to putting yourself in your employees’ shoes.
+There should be a voice in the back of your head constantly asking questions your employees would have.
 Doing so will allow you to do a decent job addressing them on the first go-round.
 Your team is multifaceted, so you want your handbook to truly capture what they’re feeling and thinking about.

 #14: Why must you tell THIS story?
 What’s the belief burning within you that your story feeds off of?
 That’s the heart of it.